andrey-helldar/docker-environment/README.md

 - `~/.docker/devenvironments` for Unix
 - `%USERPROFILE%\.docker\devenvironments\` for Windows

-By default, Docker Environments loads and starts all services.
+By default, `Docker Dev Environments` loads and starts all services.